Best daily deals

 The exposed passive bass radiators are completely sealed against water damage.

 This is more annoying than you want it to be.
 For example, you cannot pair the Flip 4 with the Flip 5 using Partyboost.
-The reason is that the Flip 4 uses an older version called Connect+ and JBL doesn’t seem to pay much mind to backward compatibility.
-The safest bet is to pair like with like from the same generation of products, so Flip 5 with a Charge 5 for instance.
+The reason is that the Flip 4 uses an older version called Connect+ and JBL doesn’t pay much mind to backward compatibility.
+The safest bet is to pair like with like from the same generation of products, so Flip 5 with a Charge 5, for instance.

 How do you pair the JBL Flip 5?